Save Extra Cost & Increase Your ROI Buy Now

 6. Test Closure

-Phase 5: Deployment: Moment Of Truth
+Phase 5: Deployment: Moment of Truth

 Deployment stages of SDLC start just after the developer completes fixing the bugs the quality assurance team found.
 And with the client's permission, the senior developer will release or make the final software live.